aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

 - Select an existing resource group or create a new one
 - Click "Create"

+Once the deployment is complete, navigate to the Service Bus namespace you just created.
+- In your Service Bus, click on the "+Queue+ button in the top-middle of the screen
+- Name the queue **fraudulent-transactions**
+- Click "Create"

 #### 0.4 Deploy Logic App </br>
 #### 0.5 Deploy Function App </br>
 #### 0.6 Deploy Stream Analytics Job </br>